heyjva/support/content/src/yellow/troubleshooting/serial-console-linux-macos.md

 Connecting to Yellow via serial console can be helpful for troubleshooting.
 For example, if you need to export a log file.

+## To connect the serial console from Yellow to a Linux or macOS machine

 1. Make sure *GNU Screen* is installed on your system.
    - On Linux, use your distribution's package manager (e.g. `sudo apt install screen`).
    - On macOS, use [Homebrew](https://formulae.brew.sh/formula/screen): `brew install screen`.